From rotaries to ride-ons, all grass cutting options explored

-How large is your garden?
+How large is the lawn?

-Where will you be storing it?
+Where will the lawnmower be stored?

 Before deciding on the size of your lawnmower, think about both access and storage.
 Do you need to pass through gates in order to mow your back and front gardens?
 If so, be sure to measure these in advance of buying to avoid snapping up a model too big to fit through the doors.
 The same is true of where you'll be storing your lawnmower – make sure you can get it into your shed or garage, as well as having enough space to keep it out of the way.